-From inception through March 31, 2020, we have not generated revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
+From inception through September 30, 2020, we have not generated revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
 In June 2019, we received the upfront payment of \$15.0 million from Everest in connection with the execution of the license agreement, and we are eligible to receive future payments upon the satisfaction of specific clinical, regulatory and commercial milestones, as well as typical tiered royalties.
 In December 2019, we announced that a \$5.0 million milestone payment from Everest was triggered upon approval of Everest's IND in China.
 If our development efforts for Nefecon and future product candidates are successful and result in approved and marketed products, or if we enter into collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from collaboration or license agreements.

-Through March 31, 2020, we had received net proceeds of SEK 1,275.7 million from the issuance of equity securities.
+Through September 30, 2020, we had received net proceeds of SEK 2,124.4 million from the issuance of equity securities.
+In June and July 2020, we completed a new share issuance of 9.2 million shares, in connection with the U.S. IPO and a concurrent private placement, for gross proceeds of SEK 891.4 million from U.S. and international institutional investors.
 In July 2019, we completed a directed new share issuance of 3.5 million shares for gross proceeds of SEK 210.3 million from Swedish and international institutional investors.
-We believe that the anticipated net proceeds from the global offering, together with our cash as of March 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements through the third quarter of 2022.
+We believe that the net proceeds from this offering, together with our cash as of September 30, 2020, will be sufficient to fund our operations and capital expenditure requirements until